Monday, November 17, 2014

 • Catherine is listed as 80 years old.
 This would mean she was born between July 1769 and July 1770, which is in conflict with the prior census records.

 According to the Remarks section of this entry, he was present for roll call in Feb 16 & 28, 1815.
 He was sick in quarters on April 30, 1815.
 Presented sick in Regimental Hospital.
 William S. Foster's, Co.
 5 " U.S. Infantry.
 Sacred Heart?
 June 30 1815.
 Book F Discharged June 14 or 15 1815 at Buffalo, on surgeon's certificate of disability, old age.
 Book 600 Appears to have served in Lieutenant Hoits, detachment 1st New Hampshire Volunteers prior to enlistment in the regular Army.
 4" made 5".
+So it appears he fought in the 1st Regiment and the 5th Regiment as well.

 Given that the name "Jotham Morrill" was so unique, I am quite certain that this is his record, and that '4 made 5' means that he was given credit for his full five years of service, even though he was discharged for being sick.

-My current theory (2014) is that William and Jotham were brothers from Berwick.
+My current theory (2026) is that William and Jotham were brothers from Berwick.

 I've written a study of the Tuftonboro Morrills, which can be read here.